-1. U.S. corporation A owns U.S. subsidiary Q and foreign subsidiary F. For its 2006 tax year, A prepares consolidated financial statements with Q and F that report total assets of \$12 million.
-A files a U.S. federal income tax return with Q (a corporation that has made a qualified subchapter S subsidiary election) and reports total assets on Schedule L of \$8 million.
-A's U.S. tax group is not required to file Schedule M-3 for the 2006 tax year.

-U.S. corporation C owns U.S. subsidiary D. For its 2006 tax year, C prepares consolidated financial statements with D but C and D file separate U.S. federal income tax returns.
-The consolidated accrual basis financial statements for C and D report total assets at the end of the taxable year of \$12 million after intercompany eliminations.
+- 1. U.S. corporation A owns U.S. subsidiary B and foreign subsidiary F. For its 2007 tax year, A prepares consolidated financial statements with B and F that report total assets of \$12 million.
+A files a U.S. income tax return with B (a corporation that has made a qualified subchapter S subsidiary election) and reports total assets on Schedule L of \$8 million.
+A's U.S. tax group is not required to file Schedule M-3 for the 2007 tax year. - 2.
+U.S. corporation C owns U.S. subsidiary D. For its 2007 tax year, C prepares consolidated financial statements with D, but C and D file separate U.S. income tax returns.
+The consolidated accrual basis financial statements for C and D report total assets at the end of the tax year of \$12 million after intercompany eliminations.
 C reports separate company total year-end assets on its Schedule L of \$7 million.
 D reports separate company total year-end assets on its Schedule L of \$6 million.
-Neither C nor D is required to file Schedule M-3 for the 2006 tax year.
+Neither C nor D is required to file Schedule M-3 for the 2007 tax year.